satyamneo00/NeatForm/README.md

 3. password
 4. number
 5. Select Option

-Support for other input types such as Radio box and check box will be added in coming versions.
+6. color
+7. file
+8. date
+9. datetime-local
+10. time
+11. radio group
+12. checkbox
+13. range
+14. month
+15. url
+16. week
+17. hidden

 <h2>How to use NeatForm?</h2>

-Using NeatForm is fairly simple, follow the step by step guide to create your NeatForm:
+Using NeatForm is fairly simple, follow the step by step guide to create your first NeatForm:

 <h3>Installing NeatForm</h3>